Nat-Lab/natolang/readme.md

 #### Address Operators

-You may get the address of a variable or write to an address with `*` and `&` operator:
+You may get the address of a variable or use a variable as address with with `*` and `&` operator:

 ```c
 var a = 0;